memoist/memoist/README.md

 > [!IMPORTANT]
-> Consider using [MemoWise](https://github.com/panorama-ed/memo_wise) instead, as it is maintained, fully tested, provides thread safdety guarantees, and is much, much faster.
+> Consider using [MemoWise](https://github.com/panorama-ed/memo_wise) instead, as it is maintained, fully tested, provides thread safety guarantees, and is much, much faster.

 > [!TIP]
 > Seriously though, read the important note above.